01Why Trade With a Profit Target?

 If you buy a forex pair at 1.2516 and place a stop loss at 1.2510, you are risking 6 pips on the trade.
 If using a 2.5:1 reward to risk, your profit target should be placed 15 pips from your entry point (6 pips x 2.5), at 1.2531.

-Fixed targets assure you are making more on winners than you lose on losers, but fixed targets don't factor for the current price environment or tendencies within the price action.
-This makes fixed targets somewhat random, although, if you have a good entry method and your stop loss is well placed, then it is a viable method.
+Fixed targets assure you are making more on winners than you lose on losers, but fixed targets don't factor in the current price environment or tendencies within the price action.
+This makes fixed targets somewhat random.
+Although, if you have a good entry method and your stop loss is well placed, then it is a viable method.

 Typical reward:risk ratios are between 1.5:1 and 3:1 when day trading.
 Experiment (in a demo account) with the market you are trading to see if a 1.5:1 reward to risk or a 2:1 reward to risk ratio works better for your particular entry strategy.